National Conference & Exhibition: October 8-12, 2021

 The National Conference & Exhibition is dedicated to keeping pediatric providers abreast of the latest best practices in pediatrics.
-Whether you are looking to obtain continuing medical education (CME) credits or dedicated to lifelong learning, this conference provides a large selection of pediatric educational opportunities.
-In addition to the education offered in our program, the AAP also showcases the latest pediatric resources and innovations in exhibits.
+Whether attendees are looking to obtain continuing medical education (CME) credits or dedicated to lifelong learning, this conference provides a large selection of pediatric educational opportunities.

 Goals and Objectives